 The National Institutes of Health (NIH) recommends 2.4 mcg per day, which can be acquired through a diet high in clams and fish, liver, meat, poultry, milk, eggs, and fortified cereals.
 And unlike other minerals and vitamins, even high doses of vitamin B12 haven’t been found to cause harm, in accordance with the NIH.

 Unsure which supplements are right for you or a loved one?
 Let one of JFS Care’s caregivers help by enabling a visit to the doctor’s office to find out.
-Contact us at 213-383-2273 for more information about how we can help maintain wellness with professional Jewish family services in Los Angeles, CA and surrounding areas.
-Please see our full service area.
+Contact us at 213-383-2273 for more information about how we can help maintain wellness with professional home care services in Los Angeles, CA and the surrounding areas.
+To see a list of all the communities we serve, visit our service area page.